Healthdirect Free Australian health advice you can count on.

 Types of abuse include:

-• Physical abuse: direct assault on the body, such as strangulation, slapping, punching, kicking, shaking or pushing.
-It may also include using weapons or objects.
-Physical abuse can also include throwing objects, the denial of food and the destruction of property.
+• Physical abuse: direct violence, such as strangulation, slapping, punching, kicking, shaking or pushing or using objects as weapons.
+Physical abuse can also include throwing things, withholding food and destroying property.

-• Coercive control: deliberate, ongoing behaviour to control another person.
-The abuser may repeatedly hurt, scare or isolate the person.
+• Coercive control: deliberate, ongoing behaviour to control another person through repeated harm, fear or isolation.

 • Verbal abuse: intimidation, verbal attacks, threats, insults, name-calling, yelling or humiliation.
 Themes might relate to body shape, sexuality, gender identity, intelligence or ability as a parent.

-• Psychological or emotional abuse: blaming or ignoring the person (‘sulking’), treating the person as inferior, saying their behaviour is inappropriate, questioning their sense of reality, emotional blackmail or suicide threats.
-The perpetrator might also stalk, spy on or follow the person.
-This may include monitoring emails or phone calls and using GPS tracking.
+• Psychological or emotional abuse: blaming or ignoring the person ('sulking'), belittling, questioning their behaviour or sense of reality, emotional blackmail or suicide threats.
+The perpetrator might also spy on or stalk the person, including monitoring communications or using GPS tracking.

-• Social isolation: isolating the victim from their family and friends, such as forbidding or preventing contact with them and ongoing rudeness to family and friends.
-The perpetrator might insist the person moves far away from family support or employment opportunities.
+• Social isolation: isolating the victim from their family and friends, such as forbidding or preventing contact with family or friends.
+The perpetrator might force the person to move away from family or employment opportunities.

-• Spiritual abuse: ridiculing a person’s religious beliefs and culture or preventing them from being part of a religion or cultural group.
+• Spiritual abuse: mocking a person's beliefs and culture or preventing them from being part of a religion or cultural group.

-• Neglect: failing to meet the basic physical or psychological needs of a person you’re caring for, such as a child.
-This might include failing to protect them from physical harm or danger, or stopping them from getting medical care.
-It can also be neglect of, or unresponsiveness to, the other person’s basic emotional needs.
+• Neglect: not meeting the basic needs of a person you're caring for, such as a child.
+This might include failing to protect them from physical harm or danger or stopping them from getting medical care.
+It can also be neglect of, or unresponsiveness to, the other person's basic emotional needs.

-Domestic violence can affect anyone in the community.
-This is regardless of their level of income, status, sex, gender, age, race or culture.
+Domestic and family violence can affect anyone, whatever their status, sex, gender, age, race or culture.
 Most victims are women and children, and most perpetrators are male.

-The risk of domestic violence is highest around the time of a relationship breakdown.
+The risk of domestic and family violence is highest if the relationship is affected by:

-Other risk factors include pregnancy and alcohol or drug addiction (affecting the victim or perpetrator).
-Women with a history of mental illness and Aboriginal and/or Torres Strait Islander people are more likely to experience domestic violence.
+Women with a history of mental illness and Aboriginal and/or Torres Strait Islander people are more likely to experience domestic and family violence.

-• They have lost their confidence or are more quiet than usual.
+• They have less confidence or are quieter than usual.

 • They seem afraid of their partner.